Mphasis-ML-Marketplace/AutoML-for-Model-Selection/README.md

-# PACE-ML: AutoML
+# AutoML for Model Selection

 ## Product overview

-PACE-ML Auto ML will run several machine learning models on the user provided data.
-The user can provide the specific models and the evaluation metric to use in a separate config file.
-This will simplify the task of model building for a data scientist where in the user will only have to specify select few parameter to find the best model for the data set
+This AutoML solution runs several classification and regression machine learning models on the input data.
+It will identify the best performing model based on the user specified evaluation metric.
+This will simplify the task of model building for a data scientist where the user will have to specify few selected parameters to find the best model for the data set.

 ## Product Highlight